Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

    * - Begin_Date\ |br|\ |lb|
        End_Date
      - Beginning and end of the reporting period.
-Note that the COUNTER_SUSHI API allows the format *yyyy-mm* for the method parameters, which must be expanded with the first/last day of the month for the report header.
+Note that the COUNTER_SUSHI API allows the format *yyyy-mm* for the API path parameters, which must be expanded with the first/last day of the month for the report header.
 For the tabular reports these filters are included in the Reporting_Period header instead of the Reporting_Filters header for easier reading.
      - All COUNTER Reports and Standard Views of COUNTER Reports

    * - Database